cc0mfer/mfervision/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+Distributed under the cc0 license.
+Meaning, do whatever the f^ck you want with this.

 ## Contact